 Non-Hodgkin’s lymphoma (NHL) is another type of AIDS-associated cancer that indicates advanced stage 3 HIV.
-It has been prevalent among patients with advanced stages of HIV.
+It has also been prevalent among patients with advanced stages of HIV.
 Cervical cancer is closely related to sexually transmitted diseases caused by the human papillomavirus (HPV).

 Women with a stable and healthy immune system are less likely to develop cervical cancer moreover, HIV-positive women are more likely to develop cervical intraepithelial tumor neoplasia (CIN), leading to the growth of precancerous cervical cancer cells.